 As this book does not contain any interpretation and the style of the images and text descriptions can be hard to follow for beginners, so it is advised to also get one of the I.33 interpretation books listed here.

-If you want to start with saber it’s a good idea to learn what kind of sabre you’d like to use and from which region and then ask the community which sources they would recommend for that specific combination.
+If you want to start sabre, try to find out what kind of sabre you’d like to use and from which region.
+Then ask the community which sources they would recommend for that specific combination.